Montana-Media-Arts/webDesignFall2024/_docs/topic-01/02-files/page-02.md

       <li class="icon-pro">Resolution-independent.</li>
       <li class="icon-pro">Manipulating does not change file size.</li>
       <li class="icon-con">Not good for detailed images, or beyond 2D needs.</li>
-      <li class="icon-con">Requires an understanding on how to properly use and implement the markup language.</li>
+      <li class="icon-con">Requires an understanding of properly using and implementing the markup language.</li>
     </ul>
   </div>
 </div>